Electrical-Extrusion/sprint-4/Objective 8 - Extract HTTP Data.md

 Common Gateway Interface (CGI) is a protocol for web servers to ????

 ## We Do
-Use Wireshark to find all of the URLs requested from a specific website.
+View all URLs accessed:

-1. Gather
+Use Wireshark to find all of the URLs requested from a specific website: